ilg-physics-ucsb/physics3L-manual/dashboard/lab1.md

 :::Intro (Objective)
 The objective of this lab is to determine which physical quantities influence the period of a pendulum.
 The relevant features are the mass of the bob, the length of the pendulum, and the initial angular displacement.
 By making many measurements of each feature while keeping the other two constant you will construct an argument as to which feature or features influence the period.

-Once you are convinced which feature or features affect the period of the pendulum you will mathematically characterize the relationship between those features and the period.
 :::

 # Introduction